secretstartups/handbook/sites/handbook/source/handbook/marketing/strategy-performance/index.html.md

 ### Triage Schedule

-We follow a weekly triage schedule and alternate responsibility between the team:
+We follow a weekly triage schedule and alternate responsibility between the team.

+During your rotation, you are expected to:
+  - Triage new issues in our board according to our stakeholder alignment, checking at least twice per day.
+  - Triage or help with new messages in [#mktg-strat-analytics](https://gitlab.slack.com/archives/C01HTAYQBM5)

+We will follow the schedule below:

 | Week of | Team Members |
 | ----------- | ----------- |